-My name is Petteri Leppänen and I am a Postdoctoral Research Associate at Imperial College Business School in London, UK.
-(I will be joining IE Business School’s Strategy group as an Assistant Professor in September 2022.)
+I am currently a Postdoctoral Research Associate at Imperial College Business School in London, UK.
+I will be joining IE Business School as an Assistant Professor of Strategy in September 2022.

 My research interests lie at the intersection of strategy, entrepreneurship, and innovation.
 I seek to understand how entrepreneurial strategies are created and implemented in organizations of all sizes and whether (and how) their effectiveness changes in environments that differ in terms of technology and competition, among other factors.
 As a part of entrepreneurial strategies, I am particularly interested in how firms learn and adapt by designing and running experiments to introduce novel business models and approaches that are difficult to imitate.
 I study these topics primarily through a configurational lens to consider the complexity and interdependencies that underlie managerial decisions, but increasingly also from a behavioral perspective to better account for the adaptive nature of organizations.
 My current projects include for example business model innovation in online firms, experimentation in NBA teams, and mission-driven strategies in spaceflight.
 My research has been presented at major international conferences and accepted for publication in leading journals such as the Academy of Management Journal and Entrepreneurship Theory & Practice.